Blog

 Lastly, the infrastructure should be completely decentralised.
 This means using validity proofs to ensure security and crypto-economical incentives to ensure the liveness of the system.

+Significant advancements in interoperability and data availability are paving the way for mainstream adoption of app-rollups.
 If a protocol that meets the four requirements above comes, app-rollups can use it and create an ecosystem around it.
-App-rollups won't exist in a vacuum anymore and use cases won't be limited to the few groups with enough connections and resources to pull off an app-chain.
+App-rollups won’t exist in a vacuum anymore and use cases won’t be limited to the few groups with enough connections and resources to pull off an app-chain.
 This cross-rollup communication protocol, however, is a complex piece of work and is yet to come to life.

 Speach Bubble Illustration